Dry Eye Syndrome

 Types of Dry Eye Disease

-- Evaporative Dry Eye - Also known as Meibomian Gland Dysfunction, or MGD, this may result from blockage or inflammation of the meibomian glands.
+Also known as Meibomian Gland Dysfunction, or MGD, this may result from blockage or inflammation of the Meibomian glands.
 These glands are located in the eyelids near your eye lashes.

 What Causes Dry Eye Disease?

 There are many possible causes for dry eye syndrome, and not all people affected will have the same triggers, or the same reactions.
-Some causes may be chronic, while others only temporary.
+Some causes may be temporary whilst others may be chronic.
 Common causes of dry eyes include, but are not limited to:

 - Medications: Side affects of over the counter or prescription medication, such as allergy medication, cold medication (specifically nasal decongestants), sedatives or tranquilizers, some blood-pressure medications, and even birth control pills.